ministryofjustice/send-legal-mail-to-prisons/smoke_tests/README.md

 The smoke tests work by taking a copy of the `integration_tests` directory to re-use the existing Cypress config, overriding some configuration found in the `smoke_tests` and running the script `smoke_tests/run-smoke-test.sh` to perform the test.

-In CircleCI the test script runs on a cypress Docker image.
+In GitHub Actions, the test script runs on a cypress Docker image.
 It copies the smoke test project into a temp directory, installs the necessary npm modules needed for Cypress and typescript and runs the Cypress tests.

 ## Running locally